 - There is hope.
 Postpartum Depression is very treatable.

 You do not have to suffer in silence, hoping this will pass.
-With help, you will not always feel like this and I know steps we can take to get you feeling better.
+With help, you will not always feel like this, and working with Amy is one of the best ways to get you feeling better.

 One of the greatest gifts you can give your child is to be a present, healthy, and centered parent.
-And for you being present, centered, and healthy probably feels as out of reach as flying to the moon.
+Right now, that may seem far-fetched.

-Everybody is going to have an opinion about how to “just get over the baby blues” ranging from inaccurate, to the silly, to the really really unhelpful.
+Everybody is going to have an opinion about how to “just get over the baby blues” ranging from inaccurate to downright unhelpful.
 You can be the present, calm, happy parent that enjoys this big new change with their baby.

 – “I’m too tired to try.”